 Fully automatic screen printing machine for plastic cards is invented, incorporating the rugged and modular Model 810 Printer.
 The Model CC-5000 goes on to become the standard production machine for screen printing plastic cards.
 Dozens are sold the first year.
 The successful design remains unchanged to this day.

-Product line begins to mature and other screen printing machine models are available such as the low cost Model F1.
+Product line begins to mature and other screen printing machine models are available such as the Model F1.

 Manufacturing facility doubles capacity.